gvwilson/thirdbit/src/fiction/iffy/index.md

 wheezing with each sweaty breath.
-She remembered one of her classmates saying they should stay and wait for someone to tell them what to do, but somehow she had known that no one was coming.
+She remembered one of her classmates saying they should stay and wait for someone to tell them what to do, but she and the other cane toads had known that no one was coming.

 Open the door.
 Steady yourself on the frame.